Kumaizep/Fuz-Downloader/README.md

 - This tool is based on the `selenium`, `webdriver_manager`, `img2pdf`, `rich`, `blessed`, `inquirer`, `PyYAML`, and `pypdf2` modules.

 - We Poetry to manage dependency, please confirm that Poetry has been installed.
-	- One way to install Poetry is by using `pip`:
+	- One method to install Poetry is by using `pip`:

 		`pip install poerty`